Shagshag/prestashop-documentation/ProductCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Product.php line 1212
+* This method is defined in [classes/Product.php line 1212](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Product.php#1212)

 #### Arguments